Careers Information and Guidance Events

 The school subscribe to Unifrog to support and manage careers advice, information and guidance. www.unifrog.org

-Currently, year 11, 12 and 13 students make use of Unifrog to research career interests, evidence their skills and to support them with CV writing and personal statements.
+Currently, years 8 to 13 students make use of Unifrog to research career interests, evidence their skills and to support them with CV writing and personal statements.

 If you are a parent/carer and would like more information about Unifrog and it’s use, please contact the school using the information below.